williamvds/uni/osc/lectures.md

 # Introduction to the Operating System
-> Operating system - A layer of indirection on top of the hardware
+> Operating system: A layer of indirection on top of the hardware

 ## Properties of an OS